wyfapril/CS612HW5-RESTfulApp/README.md

   -> edit route to "localhost:8081/emoji/" + any number from 1-306 (e.g. localhost:8081/emoji/71) to view a large emoji picture by id.

-  (Dockerfile contains "RUN npm install", so npm modules are automatically installed when user runs the command above. server.js is the enter point for this app.)